DIAGNijmegen/website-content/content/pages/projects/incidental-lung-nodules.md

 In this project, we aim to develop artificial intelligence (AI) algorithms for fast and highly reliable detection and assessment of nodules in chest CT, and to validate the novel AI-assisted nodule workflow at two Dutch hospitals.

 ## Funding
-This project has received and continues to receive funding from [Radboudumc](https://www.radboudumc.nl) and [Jeroen Bosch Ziekenhuis in 's-Hertogenbosch](https://www.jeroenboschziekenhuis.nl).
+This project is funded by a [Radboud Institute for Health Sciences](https://www.radboudumc.nl/en/radboud-institute-for-health-sciences) Junior Researcher grant, with funding coming from [Radboudumc](https://www.radboudumc.nl) and [Jeroen Bosch Ziekenhuis in 's-Hertogenbosch](https://www.jeroenboschziekenhuis.nl).